-Walking on eggshells is the term most commonly used when we are trained by a narcissist to be careful of who we are when around them, for fear of reactions from them, fear of them getting angry with us, or fear of abandonment.
+Walking on eggshells is the term most commonly used when a narcissist trains us to be careful of who we are when around them, for fear of reactions from them, fear of them getting angry with us, or fear of abandonment.

-We begin to shut down and hide our real selves, as when we are ourselves around a narcissist they invalidate us with “Are you going to wear that?”
+We begin to shut down and hide our real selves, as when we are ourselves around a narcissist, they invalidate us with “Are you going to wear that?”
 Or “You look bad in that.”
 Causing us to doubt ourselves.
-The same with our true feelings, we begin to hide them through those fear, as often when we try to express our feelings to a narcissist, they will gaslight us with ”You’re too sensitive.”
+The same with our true feelings.
+We begin to hide them through those fears, as often, when we try to express our feelings to a narcissist, they will gaslight us with ”You’re too sensitive.”
 We give up on our opinions for fear of causing an argument, of them giving us the silent treatment.
 We slowly lose who we are to please the narcissist.
-Mental abuse is often a subtle form of abuse by the narcissist coercive controlling us, and it’s gradually training us on how we should behave.
+Mental abuse is often a subtle form of abuse by the narcissist coercive controlling us, and it’s gradually training us on how we should behave around them.

-Walking on eggshells is what people end up doing around negative, toxic or abusive people, most often subconsciously we end up doing this over time in order to protect ourselves from further abuse.
-Usually, when we still can not work out the situation, we are in, that we are indeed being abused, and we are slowly losing your own values, beliefs and boundaries.
+Walking on eggshells is what people end up doing around negative, toxic or abusive people.
+Most often, subconsciously, we end up doing this over time in order to protect ourselves from further abuse.
+Usually, when we still can not work out the situation we are in, that we are indeed being abused, and we are slowly losing our own values, beliefs and boundaries.

 Most of the time, we don’t even realise we are being abused.
 Most abusers will create an environment of insecurity, instability, confusion and fear, so they gain full power and control over us, all while telling you they love you.

 We then end up walking on eggshells to please them.
 Some examples are.